ember-learn/ember-blog/source/2019-12-19-countdown-to-the-new-year-ember-template-lint.md

 ## Day 19

-Today we are going to look at an addon that, while it is built into Ember apps by default, has had enough updates lately to deserve a closer look- [ember-template-lint](https://github.com/ember-template-lint/ember-template-lint).
+Today we are going to look at an addon that is part of every new Ember app.
+The [ember-template-lint](https://github.com/ember-template-lint/ember-template-lint) addon has many new features added recently, and is worth a close look!

 READMORE